This recipe was created in partnership with the American Lamb Board. All thoughts and opinions are always my own.

 - Potato salad

 - 3 to 5 lb American lamb shoulder (boneless or bone-in)

-- 4 to 5 oak, hickory or apple wood pellets or chunks
+- oak, hickory or apple wood chunks or pellets

 - The sauce: BBQ vinaigrette

 - 2 tablespoon ground black pepper